suziexi/frameblends.github.io/README.md

 My plan for the following week(May 18 ~ May 24) shows as following:

-- Choose the proper dataset from The UCLA NewsScape data from the gallina directory ( /mnt/rds/redhen/gallina/tv ) on CWRU HP
+- Choose the proper dataset from The UCLA NewsScape data from the gallina directory ( /mnt/rds/redhen/gallina/tv ) on CWRU HPC
 - Implement Semafor and Open Sesame